-Table 3-1.
-5th Cycle F Program Accomplishr nents PROGRAM NAME PROGRAM OBJECTIVE PROGRAM ACTION PROGRESS AND CONTINUED APPROPRIATENESS Ensure that tenants of at-risk units opting out of low-income use restrictions are properly noticed and informed of resources available to them for assistance.
+PROGRAM NAME Program Accomplishr PROGRAM OBJECTIVE PROGRAM ACTION PROGRESS AND CONTINUED APPROPRIATENESS Ensure that tenants of at-risk units opting out of low-income use restrictions are properly noticed and informed of resources available to them for assistance.
 In the 5th Cycle planning period, in July 2016, the IAC mailed letters to over 67 low-income households at Villa Sienna Apartments, alerting them to the impending expiration of the State Bond Program regulating the affordability of their units.
 These low-income units expired on July 28, 2017.
-Staff worked closely with IAC to ensure that noticing requirements were completed properly and provided other affordable housing assistance to tenants receiving a notice of their bond unit expiring.
+Staff worked closely with IAC to ensure the noticing requirements were completed properly and provided other affordable housing assistance to tenants receiving a notice of their bond unit expiring.
 This program will be continued.
-HOUSING PRODUCTION D :1 1 (M : 4 : 41 O:4 1 O10 1 4 1 Residential Sites Inventory Provide adequate residential and mixed-use designated sites to accommodate the City's RHNA of 12, 149 units.
+HOUSING PRODUCTION Dravida adaqueta Maintain the City's CIC database Residential Sites Inventory Provide adequate residential and mixed-use designated sites to accommodate the City's RHNA of 12, 149 units.
 Maintain the City's GIS database and develop and implement an ongoing project-by-project list that is updated regularly and posted on the City's website.
-Produce map of vacant and In the 5th Cycle planning period, the residential sites inventory was maintained in the City's GIS database and the City implemented an ongoing project-by-project list that is updated regularly and posted on the City's website.
-Staff continued to ensure that sufficient capacity Provide information available vacant and underutilized sites to interested developers. underutilized sites available (subject to minimum reproduction costs) to interested developers upon request. was available.
-There were no requests by developers to provide maps of vacant and underutilized sites.
+In the 5th Cycle planning period, the residential sites inventory was maintained in the City's GIS database and the City implemented an ongoing project-by-project list that is updated regularly and posted or the City's website.
+Staff continued to ensure that sufficient capacity Residential Sites Inventory Provide information available vacant and underutilized sites to interested developers.
+Produce map of vacant and underutilized sites available (subject to minimum reproduction costs) to interested developers upon request. was available.
+There were no requests by developers to provide maps of vacant an underutilized sites.
 This program will be continued.
 ICLT The City will coordinate with the ICLT to actively pursue land acquisition opportunities for a range of affordable housing options, including rental apartments, ownership housing, emergency shelters, transitional housing, supportive housing, and SRO housing.
 Assist the ICLT in the development of 100 permanent affordable units, including units for extremely low-income households.
 In the 5th Cycle planning period, the City negotiated the donation of a total of 17 acres of land via a conveyance of land from a private property owner.
-The City transferred the donation sites to the ICLT or other nonprofits for development of permanent affordable housing.
+The City transferred the donation sites to the ICLT of other nonprofits for development of permanent affordable housing.
 The first donation of land consisted of approximately 3.67 acres and was conveyed by the City to the ICLT in October 2013.
 In 2015, the ICLT entered into an agreement with the Irvine Company for the acquisition of 4.16 acres for the development of affordable ownership housing.
 In late 2016, the ICLT entered into an agreement with the Irvine Company for the acquisition of 2.58 acres of land.
 This program will be continued.
 During the 5th Cycle planning period, the City assisted the ICLT with the development of 338 units.
-The ICLT assisted with the development of the following development of Doria Apartments, Alegre Apartments, Parc Derian, Salerno Apartments, and Sage Park through funding or a land lease.
-Doria Apartments - Phase II, construction commenced in late 2012, consists of 74 affordable units to families earning between 30% and 60% AMI with 10 units designated for individuals who are receiving services through the MHSA.
+The ICLT assisted with the development of the following development of Doria Apartments, Alegre Apartments, Parc Derian, Salerno Apartments, and Sage Part through funding or a land lease.
+Doria Apartments - Phase II, construction commenced in late 2012, consists of 74 affordable units to families earning between 30% percent and 60% percent AMI with 10 units designated for individuals who are receiving services through the MHSA.